 Pro tip: Skinny jeans with a pair of blue shoes a shade lighter or darker than the denim is a no-fail look.
 (This time of year, finish it off with a fisherman’s sweater in ivory or beige.)
 It’s also worth noting that navy is like black’s punchier cousin; it adds a bit of color but at minimum risk.

-Pro tip: For a surprisingly chic combination, look to purple and metallics.
-Try a pair of plum-colored pumps with a silver skirt and blue jacket.
-Since purple is a rich hue, it also pairs well with simple neutrals.
+Pro tip: For a surprisingly chic combination, look to pink and red.
+Try a pair of fuschia-colored pumps with a red blazer and pink button-down.
+Since pink is a rich hue, it also pairs well with simple neutrals.

 Goes best with white, red, purple, neutrals, indigo, and black (for silver).
 Black, red, white, emerald, royal blue, and burgundy go best with gold.

 Pro tip: Whether you opt for silver or gold shoes, it’s best to stay away from bold prints and colors for the rest of your outfit and let the footwear, ahem, shine.